 I know, what a cheeky name ;-).
 Everything from nachos, to beyond meat burgers, to “chiggin” wings.
 Comfort food classics turned vegan.
 They have a few locations all over Vancouver, with the original located on Main street.

 Flavourful Lebanese food that is healthy and delicious.
-I actually prefer their other locations (in Mount Pleasant and Yaletown) just because I don’t love the “underground” feel to this one, but some people love it!
+I actually prefer their other locations (in Mount Pleasant and Yaletown) just because I don’t love the “underground” feel to this one, but some people love it.
 Either way, the food is incredible.
 Try the cauliflower and a plate or two!
-I always order the falafel plate with hot sauce.
+I always order the falafel plate with their homemade hot sauce.